Privacy notice for personal account customers

 - Anyone you give us explicit permission to do so.

-To provide a truly borderless banking service we partner with and use service providers that are based outside the UK or EEA.
+To provide a truly borderless service we partner with and use service providers that are based outside the UK or EEA.
 We will only partner with organisations that meet the UK and EU data privacy requirements and where an appropriate contractual agreement is in place to protect our customers’ personal data.

 In all cases, we will only share the personal data that is absolutely necessary to provide our services, fulfil our obligations to you and to fulfil any legal or regulatory requirements.